Muukid/mu-library-information/README.md

 The implementation provides the actual source code that makes the library function (99% just actually providing the code for the defined functions).
 The implementation is triggered by a manual macro defined before inclusion of the file (usually formatted like `MUX_IMPLEMENTATION`), and, if this macro goes undefined, the actual source code for the library will never be provided and will most likely cause errors and/or warnings.

 Noe that both sections provide their respective section for its included libraries (ie, if the library muX has a dependency on muY, the header for muY will be stored in the header section of muX and the implementation for muY will be stored in the implementation section of muX).
 If a library's header/implementation section is already defined, it will be skipped, but a check on a possible version mismatch will be performed and will throw a warning.
-This functionality is overridable by defining MU_CHECK_VERSION_MISMATCHING.
+This functionality is overridable by defining `MU_CHECK_VERSION_MISMATCHING`.

 ## C/C++ standards and general compiler compatability

 mu libraries usually follow both the C99 and C++11 standards.
-They're tested for compilation with gcc, clang, g++, and clang++, but tested rarely with MSVC due to its difficulty to use through the terminal and its inaccessibility (or impracticality to access) through non-Windows operating systems.
+They're tested for compilation with gcc, clang, g++, and clang++, with all warnings enabled and all warnings turned into errors, but tested rarely with MSVC due to its difficulty to use through the terminal and its inaccessibility (or impracticality to access) through non-Windows operating systems.
+Generally, though, the restrictions on the aforementioned compilers make the code compatible with MSVC.

 Note that I hate Microsoft.
 (Except for you, Raymond Chen)